MarceauKa/laravel-crudable/docs/fields.md

 - Customize the help message: `withHelp(string $help)`:
 Allows you to customize the help message displayed above on the input form.
 By default, it's empty.

+- Display or not in the table: `displayInColumns(bool $state)`:
+Enable or disable the field on the entries table.
+Defaults to `true`.

 ## Fields reference

 ### TextField